urbit/operators.urbit.org/content/manual/running/vere.md

 Boot a new ship, using the pill fetched from `URL` rather than the default one.

 - Undocked: `urbit -w sampel-palnet -k /path/to/my.key -u http://example.com/the.pill`

+### `--urth-loom SIZE`

+Specify the loom size (maximum memory usage) of the "king"/"urth" process.

+The size is specified in exponents of 2.
+This is something you're unlikely to need to use as the "king"/"urth" process doesn't have a persistent state and doesn't need much memory.
+The [`--loom`](#--loom-size) option, which sets the "serf"/"mars" memory size, is much more useful.

+- Undocked: `urbit --urth-loom [size] [pier]`
+- Docked: `[pier]/.run --urth-loom [size]`

 ### `-v, --verbose`